 How many of you have taken a selfie?
-If you have, raise your hand.
-Okay, I can’t really see you raising your hand but I’m pretty sure most people had taken many selfies.
-In fact, in the past I took many selfies even before they were called selfies using my camera’s self-timer (yeah millennials, go ahead and laugh), all because of Facebook.
+I’m pretty sure most people had taken many selfies.
+In fact, in the past I took lots of selfies even before they were called selfies using my camera’s self-timer (yeah millennials, go ahead and laugh), all because of Facebook.
 That was around 2007 before it exploded to having more than 2 billion daily users.
 It was back on the day when updating your status was still done in the third person and the newsfeed was called the Wall.
 These days, even my 68-year old mother takes selfies to post on Facebook.
 So yeah, we all have done it.

 All these years, I’ve had a love-hate relationship with social media.
 I’ve deactivated my accounts many times in the past and stayed offline for years.
 The superficiality of it all really bugged me.
 I am the type of person who would rather have a handful of close friends instead of a big circle.
 But the person who introduced me to Facebook is the type of person who “collects” friends because, as she puts it, “You’ll never know when you need them.”